aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 });
 ```

+If Performance Insights is enabled at the cluster level, it cannot be specified at the instance level.

 ### Instance Database

 To enable Performance Insights for an instance database, set the `enablePerformanceInsights` property for the `DatabaseInstance` to `true`.